SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     "In newer ABAP releases, you can dynamically specify structure components using this syntax ASSIGN struc-(comp1) TO <fs>.

+    "Accessing components of structures that are referenced by a data reference variable ASSIGN dref->(comp1) TO <fs>.
     ```

 - Dynamically specifying data types